architech-boards/bgm111-documentation/source/index.rst

 This board shows you the capability of the **BGM111** sending data by Bluetooth read from the sensors of:

-- temperature
+- Temperature
-- accelerometer
+- Accelerometer
-- magnetometer
+- Magnetometer
-- gyroscope
+- Gyroscope
-- ambient light
+- Ambient Light
-- prossimity
+- Proximity

 **BGM111** Features: